platzky/platzky/docs/plugins/content-transformers.rst

 Transformers are a pipeline: each one's output is the next one's input, the way ``cat post | emoji | red_letter`` would be.
-Order therefore changes the result, and the order is **the order the plugins appear in the operator's config**, because the loader walks the ``plugins`` object top to bottom and each plugin is appended as it loads.
+Order therefore changes the result, and the order is **the order the plugins appear in the site owner's config**, because the loader walks the ``plugins`` object top to bottom and each plugin is appended as it loads.

 .. code-block:: text